DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Overview.md

 ---

-There are several ways to specify the content of the **Popup**.
+There are several ways to specify the content of the Popup.
 Learn more in the [Customize the Content](/concepts/05%20Widgets/Popup/05%20Customize%20the%20Appearance/05%20Customize%20the%20Content '/Documentation/Guide/UI_Components/Popup/Customize_the_Appearance/Customize_the_Content/') article.
-The **Popup** can also be displayed with a toolbar.
+The Popup can also be displayed with a toolbar.
 For detailed information, see the [Specify Toolbar Items](/concepts/05%20Widgets/Popup/05%20Customize%20the%20Appearance/20%20Specify%20Toolbar%20Items.md '/Documentation/Guide/UI_Components/Popup/Customize_the_Appearance/Specify_Toolbar_Items/') topic.

 #####See Also#####
 #include common-link-configurewidget